newhorizon-tech/dictionary-slackbot/README.md

 ### Prerequisites

 - 'ruby'
 - 'bundler'
 - 'activesupport'
 - 'async-websocket', '~>0.8.0'
 - 'dotenv'
 - 'httparty'
 - 'json'
 - 'puma'
 - 'slack-ruby-bot'

 ### Usage

-command 'define <word>'
+command 'define {word}'

-- Tells you the definition of the specified <word>
+- Tells you the definition of the specified {word}

-command 'What is the meaning of <word>?'
+Text 'What is the meaning of {word}?'

-- Tells you the definition of the specified <word>'
+- Tells you the definition of the specified {word}'
 - '?'
-(Question Mark) is essential
+(Question Mark) is required

-command 'synonyms <word>'
+command 'synonyms {word}'
-- Lists the synonyms of the specified <word>
+- Lists the synonyms of the specified {word}

-command 'Alternative words for <word>?'
+command 'Alternative words for {word}?'
-- Lists the synonyms of the specified <word>
+- Lists the synonyms of the specified {word}
 -'?'
 (Question Mark) is essential

+command 'wordoftheday'
+- Tells you the word of the day

+command 'Word of the day' do
+-  Tells you the word of the day

+command 'Word of the day on {date}' do
+-  Tells you the word of the day for the specified {date}

 ### Deployment